napframework/nap/docs/doxygen/markdown/overview.md

 Exposing Resources {#exposing_resources}
 =======================
-To make sure that classes and properties that are defined in C++ can be authored in json, we need to expose them explicitly through something called RTTI, better known as [RunTime Type Information](https://en.wikipedia.org/wiki/Run-time_type_information).
+To make sure that C++ classes and properties can be created and edited in json you need to expose them explicitly through something called RTTI (better known as [RunTime Type Information](https://en.wikipedia.org/wiki/Run-time_type_information)).
 NAP uses a number of macros to ease the way you can expose classes and properties.
-When deriving from rtti::RTTIObject (or any other object), you should let the system know what type of object you are deriving from.
-In the class declaration, the RTTI_ENABLE macro is added:
+To create an object that can be authored in json you need to derive if from [RTTIObject](@ref nap::rtti::RTTIObject) and tell the system what the parent object is.
+To accomplish this you add, in the class declaration, the RTTI_ENABLE macro:

 ```
-class NAPAPI Foo : public rtti::RTTIObject
+class NAPAPI Shader : public rtti::RTTIObject
 {
 	RTTI_ENABLE(rtti::RTTIObject)
 };